leeclaire156/Employee-Tracker/README.md

 ### `Visual Studio Code [VSC]` - *Strongly Recommended*

-* If you'd like to make changes to this code or the README file generated, Visual Studio Code is recommended and can be downloaded for free [here](https://code.visualstudio.com/download).
+* If you'd like to make changes to these files, Visual Studio Code is recommended and can be downloaded for free [here](https://code.visualstudio.com/download).

 ### `Node version 16` - **REQUIRED** to download node-based dependencies (i.e. Inquirer, My SQL 2, express, and console.table)
 * Go to [Node's homepage, https://nodejs.org/en/](https://nodejs.org/en/), then [Downloads](https://nodejs.org/en/download/) and scroll down to the [Previous Releases](https://nodejs.org/en/download/releases/) bullet point.